IsaacWoods/poplar/book/introduction/index.md

 Welcome to the Poplar Book, which serves as the main source of documentation for [Poplar](https://github.com/IsaacWoods/poplar).
 The Book aims to be both a 10,000-meter overview of Poplar for the interested observer, and a definitive reference for the inner workings of the kernel and userspace.

-Please note that this book (like the rest of the OS!) is still very early in development and not at all complete.
+Please note that this book (like the rest of the OS!) is still very early in development and may lag behind the state of the code.
 If anything is unclear, please [file an issue](https://github.com/IsaacWoods/poplar/issues)!

-**This book is not always up to date, and needs to document a lot more to be very useful.
-If you have questions not covered by the book, please don't hesitate to contact me through other channels and I'll do my best to answer them.
-I aim to keep this book up to date, but I do not have enough time to make that a reality at the moment - sorry.**

 ### What is Poplar?
 At heart, Poplar is a microkernel written in the [Rust programming language](https://rust-lang.org).